 Instructor - Stephanie Manzi, Ph.D

 Stephanie P. Manzi is a professor of criminal justice within the School of Justice Studies at Roger Williams University where she teaches courses in policing, criminology and victimology.
 Professor Manzi also engages in applied research with police agencies to evaluate crime reduction techniques and strategies to reduce recidivism in the use of police and emergency services.
 Professor Manzi earned a Ph.D. in Criminology and Criminal Justice from the University of Maryland, College Park.
 She received certification in mediation from the Center for Mediation and Collaboration Rhode Island.
-Her specialty areas include family, human resource, small claims, and landlord-tenant.
+Her specialty areas include family, human resources, small claims, and landlord-tenant.